-SAN DIEGO, December 5, 2018 /PRNewswire/ – ProSciento, Inc., a clinical research organization (CRO) exclusively focused on metabolic diseases, announced today the formation of a NASH Roundtable, bringing together leading scientific and clinical development experts to advance science, methods and strategies for NASH clinical and pre-clinical research.
+SAN DIEGO, December 5, 2018 /PRNewswire/ – ProSciento, Inc., a clinical research organization (CRO) exclusively focused on metabolic diseases, announced today the formation of a NASH Roundtable, a forum for collaborative science and translational clinical research, bringing together leading scientific and clinical development experts to advance science, methods and strategies for NASH clinical and pre-clinical research.
 The collaborative, advisory roundtable will also provide the biopharma community ongoing access to a panel of today’s leading experts to support NASH clinical development programs, including clinical study design, patient access strategies, biomarker utilization, and endpoint selection.

 The NASH Roundtable is organized and funded by ProSciento.
 The company is a specialty CRO and has conducted more than 280 clinical projects in NASH, diabetes and obesity over the course 15 years.